DeathStar3/varicity-experiment/artifact-submission-files/INSTALL.md

 HEAD is now at fd72df7c Prepare for 1.5.0 release.
 ```
 2. Then, the `symfinder-runner` container starts, and creates two other Docker containers:
-  - `symfinder-neo4j`, a Neo4j database used to store information about the analysed project (classes, methods, identified variation points and variants…)
+  - `symfinder-neo4j`, a Neo4j database used to store information about the analyzed project (classes, methods, identified variation points and variants…)
   - `symfinder`, being the symfinder engine which parses the codebase of the project and populates the Neo4j database.
 ```
 Creating network "varicity-develop_default" with the default driver